anderkve/FYS3150/book/using_the_terminal/basics.md

 cd $HOME/compphys_examples && mkdir view_files && cd view_files && echo "Line number 1" > file1.txt && echo "Line number 2" >> file1.txt && echo "Line number 3" >> file1.txt && echo "Line number 4" >> file1.txt && echo "Line number 5" >> file1.txt && echo "" && echo "current directory: $(pwd)" && echo ""
 ```

 There are several commands for inspecting the content of files directly from the terminal.
 Below we demonstrate the commands `cat`, `head`, `tail` and `less`.
 (For a more in-depth explanation, see [here](https://i.redd.it/jlaxkglh1iw41.png).)
-We also demonstrate the `wc` command, used to count the number of words or lines in a file.
+We also demonstrate how to use the `wc` command to count the number of words or lines in a file.

 ```sh
 cat file1.txt        # Print the full content of file1.txt to the terminal screen